Noah-Huppert/toy-instruction-set/isa-design/DESIGN.md

 Each line is interpreted as a new instruction.
 Blank lines, or lines with labels perform no operations.

+Characters after `//` on a line are comments.

+Tokens are separated by the space character.

 Each line follows the format:

 ```